bbauska/Anti-Project2025/anti.md

 impeded by regulatory roadblocks or the bureaucratic status quo.
-Encourage and enable religious organizations to participate in apprenticeship programs, etc. Both DOL and NLRB should facilitate religious organizations helping to strengthen working families via apprenticeship programs, worker
+Encourage and enable religious organizations to participate in apprenticeship programs, etc. Both DOL and NLRB should facilitate religious organizations helping to strengthen working families via apprenticeship programs, worker organizations, vocational training, benefits networks, etc.” [Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-54
-organizations, vocational training, benefits networks, etc.” [Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]
-Telling Private Companies How To Hire
+<h3>Telling Private Companies How To Hire</h3>
-Project 2025 recommends prohibiting the use of a BA degree requirement in job descriptions for all private sector employers.
+<p>Project 2025 recommends prohibiting the use of a BA degree requirement in job descriptions for
+all private sector employers.
 “Prohibit the use of a BA requirement in job descriptions.
 Congress should prohibit the inclusion of a BA requirement in job descriptions for all private sector employers, or the use of a BA requirement to screen applicants using algorithms, except where a BA from a particular type of institution or in a particular field is a bona fide requirement of the position.”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24] Union Crack Downs
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

+<h3>Union Crack Downs</h3>
-Project 2025 called for the Office of Labor-Management Standards to be allowed to investigate unions without receiving a formal complaint.
+<p>Project 2025 called for the Office of Labor-Management Standards to be allowed to investigate
+unions without receiving a formal complaint.
 “Office of Labor-Management Standards Initiative.
 Currently, the Office of Labor-Management Standards (OLMS) may investigate potential employer malfeasance with regard to union funds in the absence of any complaint by a worker or union but may not